-- Unisex toilets available on the ground floor, Ladies’ and Gents’ toilets on the first floor and accessible toilets on each level of the Visitor Centre.
+- Toilets available on the ground floor, first floor of the visitor centre and at the coach park building, accessible toilets on each level of the Visitor Centre.

 - An ATM/Cash Machine inside the gift shop.
 (Closes one hour before the shop closes).
 The nearest ATM outside the centre is in Lahinch.